-IT returned in Fall 2013 with a successful rock opera production of the first rock opera ever written Jesus Christ Superstar by Andrew Lloyd Webber & Tim Rice.
-The show ran at Rosa Hart Theatre before an audience of 1,500 for two nights in November 2013.
+IT returned in Fall 2013 with a successful rock opera production of the first rock opera ever written, Jesus Christ Superstar by Andrew Lloyd Webber & Tim Rice.
+The show ran at Rosa Hart Theatre before an audience of 1,500 for two nights.
 With IT as producers and under the direction of Keith Chamberlain, choreographer Damien Thibodeaux and conductor Bill Rose, set and costume design by Joy Pace, and a cast of 18, the all-professional, all-local show was a hit.
-Meanwhile, in September 2013 IT began co-hosting the free first-Saturday-of-the-month series Coffee House Theatre at Stellar Beans Coffee House & Edibles, Broad St., Lake Charles.
+Meanwhile, in September 2013 IT began co-hosting the free first-Saturday-of-the-month series Coffee House Theatre with Stellar Beans Coffee House & Edibles, Broad St., Lake Charles.
 This varied series has show-cased, not only IT productions but also Children’s Theatre, ACTS and LCLT productions.
 The series continues in July 2014 at Stellar Beans.

 In Spring 2014 IT produced two ambitious plays: 1.
 Tuesdays with Morrie, by Jeffrey Hatcher & Mitch Albom and starring Michael Goldman and Mike Muffuletto at Imperial Calcasieu Museum’s Gibson Barham Gallery; and, 2.
 Who’s Afraid of Virginia Woolf by Edward Albee and starring Frank Cooper, Joy Pace, Jordan Ashworth and Ronald Doyle also at Imperial Calcasieu Museum.